darrenscerri/webpack-extract-text-plugin-empty-require-error/README.md

 ### Webpack `require('')` issue

 `require('')` should be a noop and not treated as `require('./')`.
-Although this was supposed to be fixed by https://github.com/webpack/webpack/issues/2006, this issue still persists with Webpack v2.3.0.
+Although this is fixed by https://github.com/webpack/webpack/issues/2006, this issue still persists internally through loaders with Webpack v2.3.1.
+(See `css-loader` issue)

 #### Steps to reproduce

 1. `yarn`
 2. `yarn build`
-3. Webpack should issue a warning for using `require('')`
+3. Webpack should issue a warning for trying to import `''`, in the same way it warns for an actual `require('')`

 ### `css-loader` issue